Aquarela Blog Post Cover

 Aquarela Screening at ArcLight Cinemas Hollywood

 We don’t go to the movie theater often.
 Still, after reading a review about Aquarela in the Wall Street Journal, we decided to venture from Ventura County to the Arclight Cinemas.
-This Hollywood California theater was one of the few theaters offering an Aquarela screening.
+This Hollywood California theater was one of the few theaters offering an Aquarela screening during its limited theatrical run.

 The Places Where We Go contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases at no extra cost to you when you purchase using one of these Amazon links.
 Read our disclaimer and privacy policy for more information.